In the Nighttime Mind of a Parent to a Child With Epilepsy as seen on The Mighty

 It’s been 10 days since we found out our son has epilepsy.
 I am relieved to have a diagnosis after two solid years of testing and re-testing and wondering.
 I am grateful we have access to medicine for these seizures, and I am even more grateful he seems to be adjusting well to the meds.
 I am.

 But when night falls and life quiets down, I begin to think about things a bit more.
-And by think, I really mean worry.
+And by think, I mean worry.
 Nighttimes are the most challenging for me.
-In these quiet and calm moments, I am overcome by the urge to pull him into bed with us for the rest of eternity (or until he thinks that’s just weird and gross); but then I remember that I can’t actually sleep in the same bed as him, and that a sleep-deprived mom is a very bad mom.
-So instead, I sneak into his room, crawl into his bed, and lay next to his little body.
+In these quiet and calm moments, I am overcome by the urge to pull him into bed with us for the rest of eternity (or until he thinks that’s just weird); but then I remember I can’t actually fall asleep in the same bed as him and this sleep-deprived mom is a bad mom.
+Read the rest on The Mighty

 Epilepsy is hard.
 It’s frustrating and heartbreaking and it makes you want to scream.
 My sister was diagnosed when she was in elementary school(she is now 24) and there is not a day that goes by that I don’t think about what she goes through on the daily.
 There’s [almost] nothing worse than finding out your child will have a lifelong battle that you could do nothing to prevent.
 BUT it is our job as a parent to stay strong and let them see that life is not over.
 We must be their strength.
 With time you will find that you simply have a new “normal” in life.

 Well wishes to your family.

 Thanks for sharing about your sister.
 There are so many people out there who are directly touched by epilepsy, and everyone has been so wonderful and willing to share their stories.
 Peace to you and your sister.